Skip to content

 One reporting option is keeping a logbook

-A logbook records all travel over 12 weeks.
+A logbook records all travel over 12 weeks*.
 It notes the distance, date and reason for each trip.
-This information can then be used to understand the proportion of use allocated to the business, and we then apply the percentage of business travel to all vehicle expenses incurred.
-I.e if it’s 70% of the time, 70% of insurance or a service can be claimed as a business expense
+This information can then be used to understand the proportion of use allocated to the business, and we then apply the percentage of business travel to all vehicle expenses incurred i.e. if it’s 70% of the time, 70% of insurance or a service can be claimed as a business expense.

 *Assuming your travel habits don’t change significantly, your logbook can be valid for up to five years.

-There’s also some good news about logbooks.You can digitise the whole process with an app to save time.
+There’s also some good news about logbooks.
+You can digitise the whole process with an app to save time.
 You may want to check out Driversnote or the ATO’s myDeductions app.

 No logbook

-If you don’t intend to keep a logbook, you can claim $0.72 per kilometre for up to 5,000km.
+If you don’t intend to keep a logbook, you can claim $0.88 per kilometre for up to 5,000km.
 You’ll still need to track your business travel, but without as much detail as in a logbook.

-Motor vehicles for company structures (as opposed to sole traders)
+Motor vehicles for company structures

-The company must be reimbursed for this benefit.
+Reimbursing the company for this benefit.

 The FBT contribution also applies to non-shareholder employees.
 Their benefit falls under the Fringe Benefits Tax (FBT) regime and is accounted for similarly.